MetaMuse: Algorithm Generation via Creative Ideation: Background and Motivation

-Due to this bias, LLMs tend to generate certain designs.
-We illustrate with cache replacement, using GPT-4o, Llama3.3-70B and DeepSeek-V3.
+\para{Impacts on algorithm generation.} Due to this bias, LLMs tend to generate certain classical designs.
+We illustrate this phenomenon in the context of cache replacement, using GPT-4o (version: \texttt{1120}), Llama3.3-70B (version: \texttt{Instruct}), and DeepSeek-V3 (version: \texttt{0324}).

 \autoref{fig:availability_bias_rs} shows our attempts with \textit{Repeated Sampling}~\citep{llm_monkey, repeated_sampling}.
-At iteration $i$, each LLM is prompted to create a new design $c_{i}$, with the default temperature of 1.
-Then, $c_{i}$ is implemented by GPT-4o in Python, and benchmarked in the simulator to measure hit ratios on 30 traces. \autoref{fig:availability_bias_rs} clusters 1,200 solutions into centroids of human heuristics, according to the similarity of hit ratios.
-And, LLMs tend to design caches behaving similarly to well-known heuristics: least-recently used (LRU), least-frequently used (LFU), and first-in-first-out (FIFO).
-Another observation is that making Repeated Sampling aware of previous solutions does not mitigate this bias.
+At iteration $i$, each LLM is prompted to generate a new algorithm design $c_{i}$ using a temperature of 1.
+To isolate creativity from coding ability, $c_{i}$ is then implemented in Python by the same model, GPT-4o.
+The resulting implementation is evaluated in a simulator to measure hit ratios on 30 synthetic traces.
+We examine two variants of Repeated Sampling that differ in whether the prompt at each iteration includes all previously generated solutions (i.e., solution descriptions and implementations). \autoref{fig:availability_bias_rs} clusters 1,200 solutions by assigning them to the nearest centroids of established human heuristics, based on the similarity of their hit-ratio vectors.
+We observe that LLM-generated solutions concentrate around well-known heuristics, such as LRU, LFU, and first-in-first-out (FIFO).
+Moreover, making Repeated Sampling aware of previous solutions does not mitigate this bias.

 Even if LLMs are instructed to generate new solutions by mutating previous solutions~\citep{alphaevolve,openevolve}, we observe a bias towards tweaking the solution's scoring function.
 LLMs tend to ignore other design dimensions such as data structure, hierarchical architecture, etc.